hbharadwaj/cmssw_HIForest/HeavyIonsAnalysis/JetAnalysis/test/1_Skimming/DOCUMENTATION.md

 - Divides input files into manageable batches
 - Processes each batch individually to reduce memory usage
 - Supports HTCondor job submission for parallel processing
-- Includes tools to merge batch outputs into a single file
+- Creates separate output files for each batch with unique names

 ### Configuration